 Course Description: The student becomes part of the team managing the patients on the outpatient and inpatient Otolaryngology services.
 Acquisition of basic otolaryngologic history taking and physical examination skills will be emphasized.
 The student will also have the opportunity to observe and assist in the operating room.
-He/she will be exposed to the various subspecialty areas in otolaryngology, including otology-neurotology, head and neck surgery, facial plastic and reconstructive surgery, and pediatric otolaryngology.
+He/she will be exposed to the various subspecialty areas in otolaryngology, including otology-neurotology, head and neck surgery, facial plastic and reconstructive surgery, pediatric otolaryngology, and endoscopic skull base surgery.
 The elective can be modified to accommodate the student's interest in a given aspect of otolaryngology.